JuliaDynamics/DynamicalBilliards.jl/docs/src/physics.md

     The first step of the algorithm is very inefficient, since many of the obstacles (especially in ray-splitting) can be safely excluded from search.
 If you have better solutions on how to find the minimum collision time you are more than welcome to submit a Pull Request or open an issue to discuss about it.

 ## Ray-Splitting Functions
-The condition for transmission is simply: `T(φ, where, ω) > rand()`.
+If `T` is the transmission probability function, then the condition for transmission is simply: `T(φ, where, ω) > rand()`.
 If it returns `true`, transmission (i.e. ray-splitting) will happen.
-As it has already been discussed in the
-[Ray-Splitting tutorial](/tutorials/ray-splitting), the condition of total internal reflection must be taken care by the user.
+As it has already been discussed in the [Ray-Splitting tutorial](/tutorials/ray-splitting), the condition of total internal reflection must be taken care of by the user.

 The [three key functions](/tutorials/ray-splitting/#ray-splitting-functions) given to the `ray-splitter` dictionary must have some properties in order to have physical meaning, like for example that the scattering probability function is even towards φ.
 One of these properties is absolutely **mandatory** for this package to work properly.
 This is the property of total internal reflection, i.e. if the refraction angle is calculated to be greater/equal than π/2, no transmission can happen. **This condition is not assured internally** and thefore you must be sure that your transmission probability function satisfies it.
 In the above example, the function `T` makes sure to return 0 in that case.